 D2.1.
-If there are less than 8 nominations in total for any championship, the controller may invite extra entries from eligible teams.
-If a union is invited to field an extra team in a section in one year, it shall only be asked to fill a vacancy in the next season if all other unions decline.
+If there are less than eight nominations in total for any championship, the Controller may invite extra entries from eligible teams.
+If a Union is invited to field an extra team in a section in one year, it shall only be asked to fill a vacancy in the next season if all other Unions decline.

 D2.3.
-The draw for the preliminary round (if required), and for the quarter finals and semi finals, shall be made in January or February by a committee consisting of the Controller, the Director of Home Chess or his or her nominee and one other person nominated by the Board; and shall be published not more than one week after it is made.
-The Controller shall announce the arrangements for the draw not later than 31st December.
+The draw for the preliminary round (if required), and for the Quarter Finals and Semi Finals, shall be made once all Unions have nominated their teams in accordance with B5.
+The draw will be made by a Committee consisting of the Controller, the Director of Home Chess and the Chief Arbiter, and shall be published not later than 1st April.

 D2.4.
 The home teams in the Quarter Finals shall be drawn from the first nominees of the Unions.
 The Controller has the right to adjust the Quarter Final draw or the preliminary round as he deems fit in the light of teams actually nominated by Unions and the need to fill any vacancies.

 D2.5.
-The two teams nominated by a Union in a section are to be kept apart in the draw until the semi-final round.
-This shall not apply in respect of any extra nominations accepted by the Controller under rule E2.1.
+The first and second nominees of a Union in a section will be kept apart in the draw until the Final.
+The third nominee of a Union in a section will be kept apart from other teams in that Union until the Semi Finals.
+This shall not apply in respect of any extra nominations accepted by the Controller under rule D2.1.